Kong/kongponents/docs/components/empty-state.md

 # EmptyState

 **KEmptyState** is used as a placeholder card when the primary content is not available or empty.
-It can also optionallybe used as an error state.
+It can also optionally be used as an error state.

 <template>
   <KEmptyState cta-text="CTA Button">